nicolasferrari/Full-Stack-Projects/README.md

 3rd QUESTION:

 For the third question of the project I created three views.
-The first view is called wrong_reviews that is as follow:
+The first view is called wrong_requests that is as follow:

   CREATE VIEW wrong_requests as select time::date as date , COUNT(status) as error_requests from log where status != '200 OK' GROUP BY date, status;